 Unit Review of Internal Sales Activity

-Reviewing Internal Sales activity annually is a best practice business model and should be completed by all units conducting internal sales.
+Reviewing Internal Sales activity annually is a best business practice and should be completed by all units conducting internal sales.
 The preceding year's financial information will provide the basis for developing the following year's rate.

-The review of the business plan should consider, but not be limited to, the following questions:
+The review of the activity should consider, but not be limited to, the following questions:

 - Does the recharge center continue to meet the criteria to conduct internal sales?
 Is the revenue greater than $25,000 or is the recharge center charging sponsored projects.

-- Can the service be provided more cost effectively elsewhere, what is the rationale for sustaining the internal sales activity?
+- Can the service be provided more cost effectively elsewhere?
+If so, what is the rationale for sustaining the internal sales activity?

 - Should the internal sales activity be discontinued?

 Compare budgeted revenues and expenditures to the current year-end results on a line-by-line basis.
-Identify large variances and analyze reason for variance, i.e.
+Identify large variances and analyze reason for variance.

-- Determine if all resources required are included in the rates
+- Determine if all expenses required are included in the rates

-Total annual revenue less total expenses plus inventory not consumed and subsidies equals the surplus or deficit.
-(See Internal Sales Activity Reconciliation Template: the Internal Sales Reconciliation Template is the 3rd tab on UM 1842 Internal/External Sales Rate Development Template (Cost per Hour) and is the 3rd tab on UM 1843 Internal/External Sales Rate Development Template (Cost Per Unit).
+Total annual revenue less total expenses plus inventory and pre-paids not consumed and subsidies equals the surplus or deficit.
+See Internal Sales Activity Reconciliation Template: the Internal Sales Reconciliation Template is the 3rd tab on UM 1842 Internal/External Sales Rate Development Template (Cost per Hour) and is the 3rd tab on UM 1843 Internal/External Sales Rate Development Template (Cost Per Unit).

-All reasonable surplus or deficits from prior year must be incorporated in the calculation of the following year's rate development.
-Any excessive surplus may require refunding the customers.
-Any excessive deficit may require a subsidy from the college or department.
-Please contact Internal Sales Office for assistance in determining the appropriate handling of excessive surpluses or deficits.
+Reconciled carry-forward surplus or deficits from prior year must be incorporated in the calculation of the following year's rate development.
+A surplus greater than 15% may require refunding the customers.
+A deficit greater than 15% may require a subsidy from the college or department.
+Please contact Internal Sales Office for assistance in determining the appropriate handling of surpluses or deficits.

-Calculate the adjusted rate using the steps described in Administrative Procedure: Establishing Internal Sales Rates.
+Calculate the updated rate using the steps described in Administrative Procedure: Internal Sales Rates.
 Use the preceding fiscal year's financial data to estimate expenses and revenues for the following year.